russmediadigital/Tee-ios-sdk/README.md

 ### handlePushRegistration

 You may want to notify users, with targeting based on TEE profile.
-You can associate push notification token with specific user..
+You can associate push notification token with specific user.

 ```swift
 func application( _ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data ) {